Morris (cartoonist): Lucky Luke

-Morris's time in the United States was integral to his development, not only because of his collaboration with Goscinny, but because he gathered a great deal of documentation for his later work.
-He also became familiar with the Hollywood films of the time.
-In the following years, Morris introduced many cinematic techniques in his comics, such as freeze-frames and close-ups.
-Walt Disney's style influenced him, which can be seen in the very round lines that characterize the early Lucky Luke albums.
-Many characters in his comics are also clearly based on famous American actors, such as Jack Palance, Gary Cooper, W.C.
+Aside from his collaboration with Goscinny, Morris's time in the United States was integral to his development, an enormous influence on his later work.
+He became familiar with American films of the time, and in the following years, Morris introduced many cinematic techniques in his comics, such as freeze-frames and close-ups.
+Walt Disney's style also influenced him, as evidenced by the very round lines that characterize the early Lucky Luke issues.
+Many of his characters are clearly based on famous American actors such as Jack Palance, Gary Cooper, W.C.
 Fields, and William Hart.
-He also caricatured unexpected figures, such as Louis de Funès and French singer Serge Gainsbourg.
+He also caricatured unexpected figures like actor Louis de Funès and French singer Serge Gainsbourg.

 The first 31 Lucky Luke adventures were published by Dupuis.
-In the late 1960s, Morris left Dupuis and Spirou and went to Dargaud and Pilote magazine.
-This was started by his friend and collaborator Goscinny.
+In the late 1960s Morris left Dupuis and Spirou and went to Dargaud and Pilote magazine, which his friend and collaborator Goscinny launched.

-In 1983, Hanna-Barbera made a series of 52 cartoons of Lucky Luke, increasing the popularity of the series.
-52 more animated cartoons were made in the early 1990s, and three live action films followed.
-A few videogames based on the series were also made, e.g. for PlayStation and Game Boy Color.
+In 1983 Hanna-Barbera created 52 Lucky Luke cartoons, increasing the popularity of the series.
+Fifty-two more animated cartoons were made in the early 1990s, and three live-action films followed.
+A few video games based on the series were also released, e.g. for PlayStation and Game Boy Color.
 Lucky Luke is the best-selling European comics series ever, with more than 300 million copies sold, and published in more than thirty languages.